danielharrell/open-eyes-lect-2017-18/Open.md

 Or we could say that we contain the world inside us, to locate all of it outside us.
 And we would then be open to the world, on this account, from having enclosed it.
+And if we can thus explain our own way of being open as a way of being closed, perhaps we can likewise explain every other way.
+Consider how we might then explain the corruption of openness.
+For if we ever lost the world inside us, on this account, we would presumably lose its appearance outside us, along with any way of being open to the world from within.
+And the only way left, from without, would involve getting in rather than letting in.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside.
+So now, from the outside, the suitors get in.
+Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with any way for his eyes to open from the inside.
+So now, from the outside, the corpses get in.

 ---